malcolmsgroves/handwritten_digit_compression/README.md

 # Handwritten Digit Compression
 *Final Project for NIC*

+See the attached report pdf for further details and results.

 Genetic Algorithm (GA) / Neural Network hybrid for image compression and optical digit recognition.
 The program uses a genetic algorithm to assign integer symbols to each bit of an image.
 A perceptron is then trained with the sum of bits of each symbol as the input using a training image set.
 Finally, the perceptron is tested on a test image set.

 ## Running